 I went to Amy Lang’s presentation last night, and of course, she was awesome.
-You’ve seen her this year and last year on The Talking To Kids About Sex Interview Series, and her talk last night on the basics of how and why we should be talking with kids about sex was spot on.
+You’ve seen her this year and last year on The Talking To Kids About Sex Interview Series.
+Her talk last night on the basics of how and why we should be talking with kids about sex was spot on.

 She did, however, say some things that were new to me, and the more I think about them the more I think she’s right.